LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 # General discussion

-The main goal of these experiments was to see whether the pupillary response would reflect the switching of attention between talkers who were spatially separated (Experiment 1), or talkers separable only by talker voice quality and pitch (Experiment 2).
+The main goal of these experiments was to see whether the pupillary response would reflect the mental effort of switching attention between talkers who were spatially separated (Experiment 1), or talkers separable only by talker voice quality and pitch (Experiment 2).
 The overall finding was that attention switching is clearly reflected in the pupillary signal as an increase in dilation that